 An at-home sleep study is one type of polysomnography, a test that evaluates a patient to diagnose obstructive sleep apnea.
 Traditionally, polysomnography had to be performed in a sleep lab to gather the appropriate data for making a sleep apnea diagnosis.
 Today, patients have a much more convenient option known as a home sleep study or home polysomnography.
 This test allows patients to be tested from the comfort of their own bed.
 If you’re worried about not being able to fall asleep during an in-lab sleep study, a home sleep study may be better for you.

 If you are exhibiting symptoms of obstructive sleep apnea such as excessive daytime sleepiness, chronic snoring, or even just chronic fatigue and feeling tired often, Dr. Marc Bowen may recommend that you undergo a home sleep study in order to accurately diagnose your condition.
 Our NYC pulmonology practice is dedicated to patient convenience and accessibility, offering the latest diagnostic tests and procedures to diagnose the cause of your breathing problems and help you find relief.
-Contact our board-certified sleep specialists on Zocdoc or call 212-480-4062 for help today.
+Schedule an appointment with our board-certified sleep specialists on Zocdoc or call 212-480-4062 for help today.
 Appointments will be confirmed by office staff.

 How does a home sleep study work?

 With a home sleep study, you’ll be provided with a small device and simple instructions.
 You will take the device home and follow the steps for performing the sleep study before you get ready for bed.
 The at-home sleep study technology involves wearing a compact device around your head as you sleep, which will collect important data about your vital signs – such as pulse, blood oxygen levels, and breathing patterns.
 After your test, you will return the sleep study device to Dr. Bowen so he can interpret your results and make a diagnosis.

 What are the advantages of an at-home sleep study for sleep apnea?